Tsolum River Agricultural Watershed Planning

 The Tsolum watershed is heavily influenced by seasonal variations in precipitation.
 In the winter, plentiful rain brings high water levels and occasional flooding.
 In dry summer months, stream flows become very low at the same time that agricultural producers, fish, and residents need water the most.
 Groundwater is an important source for irrigation water and in-stream flows in the summer, however, its availability varies.

 Salmon in the Tsolum River during the month of August.

-The CVRD is engaged in a agricultural watershed planning process for the Tsolum River to address current and future concerns about water availability for agriculture, instream and community needs.
-This work is funded in part by Agriculture and Agri-Food Canada and the Government of British Columbia through programs delivered by the Investment Agriculture Foundation of B.C.
+In 2017, the CVRD initiated a agricultural watershed planning process for the Tsolum River to address current and future concerns about water availability for agriculture, instream and community needs.
+This work has been funded in part by Agriculture and Agri-Food Canada and the Government of British Columbia through programs delivered by the Investment Agriculture Foundation of B.C.

-For more information, see the Tsolum River Agricultural Watershed Plan Phase One report.
+For more information, see the Tsolum River Agricultural Watershed Plan Phase One report and the Tsolum River Agricultural Watershed Plan Phase Two report.